 With the team on board, create a plan and get ready for some workshopping and collaboration (help this along by creating collaborative environment).
 Many of the activities that follow should be in your plan, but also consider your organisations unique needs and add additional tasks where necessary.

-In your first workshop or in a series of mini-working groups, model how your organisation works today by:
+In your first workshop or in a series of mini-working groups, model how your organization works today by:

-- Capturing an overview of your organisation’s operating or capability model at business unit, function or department levels
+- Capturing an overview of your organization’s operating or capability model at business unit, function or department levels

 - Highlighting the areas that customer data flows in and out of using forms/questionnaires, flow diagrams or customer journey maps

-- Modelling the associated processes and visualising your data as it flow through the processes incl. highlighting the systems that process and store data, and the people and resources involved in the processes
+- Modeling the associated processes and visualizing your data as it flow through the processes incl. highlighting the systems that process and store data, and the people and resources involved in the processes

 Your first set of outputs should look something like the following:

-Once you have a view of the organisation today, you can start implementing GDPR compliance by:
+Once you have a view of the organization today, you can start implementing GDPR compliance by:

 - Overlaying GDPR requirements on processes (see below) to assess the impact, calculate any potential risks and the gap between the required and current state

-- Prioritising areas of focus based on themes such as risk, effort to bridge gaps, value to the customer, importance to the organisation
+- Prioritizing areas of focus based on themes such as risk, effort to bridge gaps, value to the customer, importance to the organization

 - Creating a roadmap of the priorities and order that you will work through them incl. running parallel streams if you have the resources and or reviewing your available resources if the workload to achieve the deadline is beyond your capacity

-- Modelling and embedding GDPR compliance into processes covering areas such as data collection, storage and access rules, data access and deletion requests, and data breach incident responses and escalations
+- Modeling and embedding GDPR compliance into processes covering areas such as data collection, storage and access rules, data access and deletion requests, and data breach incident responses and escalations

 - Creating GDPR-compliant requirements or user stories ready for application developers to build or update automated processes